 Pantry moths are destructive pests that can wreak havoc on an unsuspecting pantry or cupboard.
 If you spot moths in your pantry, the only way to be rid of them is to thoroughly wash everything out and discard anything that was infested.
 Additional measures can also improve your odds of keeping the pests from coming back.
 Here's what you need to know about getting rid of pantry moths.

 Look for adult moths or larvae.
-Adult moths are generally gray with red and white banding, and they measure roughly 1/2 inch long.
+Adult moths are generally a cream color with copper to bronze colored scales, and they measure roughly 1/2 inch long.
 Larvae are also about 1/2 inch long and look like white to pinkish colored worms with brown heads.

 The easiest way to spot a pantry moth problem is to actually see an adult moth flying around your pantry.
 This usually happens at late afternoon and night rather than during the day.

 If you suspect that you may have a pantry moth infestation, check all the dry food in your pantry.
 Moths hide out in flour, cereal, rice, and other grains most often, but you should also check pet food, dried fruit, or any other dry food products.
 In short, check everything including the birdseed in the garage.